Aparnareddy11/aks-arc-runners/README.md

 * Terraform 1.6 or later
 * Azure CLI authenticated with `az login`
 * An Azure subscription where you can create a resource group and AKS cluster
+* An Azure Blob container for the two Terraform state files
-* A GitHub organization-owned GitHub App installed in the target organization
+* A GitHub App installed in the account that owns the target organization or repository

 Configure the GitHub App with these permissions: